“The past is a foreign country; they do things differently there.”

 Before meditating, set down your heavy suitcases of the past and the future.

 The one thing we can all be certain of about the future is that it is uncertain.
 It is unknown and unpredictable.
 Over-planning or worrying about the future is a waste of time and energy, as it is if brought into your meditation.
-If you are worrying about the future during your meditation practice, you are not actually meditating!
+If you are worried about the future during your meditation practice, you are not actually meditating!

 As you develop present-moment awareness, you come into ‘now’.
 To help you get there, you may find it useful, in the early days, to visualise two suitcases on wheels; one marked past, one marked future.
 You are carrying one in each hand.
 They are very heavy.
 At the beginning of your formal session, imagine putting these suitcases down in front of you.
 Feel the physical and mental relief!